Does Your Dog Care Where You Live?

 How convenient are bathroom breaks?

-One of the best things about a yard is how little effort it takes to let your dog outside to potty.
-“Having a puppy, it’s been amazing to have easy access to take her out every hour,” says Danielle Palko, guardian to two dogs in the suburbs of Central Florida.
+One of the best things about a yard is how little effort it takes to let your dog outside to poop and pee.
+“Having a puppy, it’s been amazing to have easy access to take her out every hour,” says Danielle Palko, mom to two dogs in the suburbs of Central Florida.
 “It’s not like living in an apartment where you have to go through this getting-ready process each time.”

 I relate.
-When we lived in a house with a private backyard, we fostered several young dogs through the local SPCA.
+When we lived in a house with a private backyard, we fostered several young dogs through a local rescue.
 It was a rewarding but challenging experience — and it would have stressed everyone out more if we had to corral the puppies down narrow staircases and through shared hallways every time they needed to relieve themselves.
-That apartment-complex maze is something we navigated with Scout for three years prior.
+That apartment-complex maze is something we’d navigated with Scout for three years prior.
 Although we made it work, it wasn’t exactly a relaxing way to prepare ourselves for bedtime each evening.

-Potty convenience matters most for dogs with specific medical or behavioral needs.
-“If a dog struggles with stairs due to their age, a six-story walkup wouldn’t be ideal,” says Jenna Bonarrigo, CPDT-KA and Animal Pathways Director at Muddy Paws Rescueopens in new tab in New York City.
+Convenient outdoor access matters most for dogs with specific medical or behavioral needs.
+“If a dog struggles with stairs due to their age, a six-story walkup wouldn’t be ideal,” says certified trainer Jenna Bonarrigo and animal pathways director at Muddy Paws Rescueopens in new tab in New York City.
 “Or if they have a condition that requires them to use the bathroom more frequently, living on the 35th floor of a high-rise might not be the best fit.”

 Does your dog get enough quiet time?

-Canine enrichmentopens in new tab means activities that allow dogs to engage in natural behaviors.
-Think runningopens in new tab, sniffingopens in new tab, diggingopens in new tab, and chasingopens in new tab.
-Some living situations come with built-in enrichment opportunities.
+Think running, sniffing, diggingopens in new tab, and chasing — aka enrichment.
+Some living situations come with these opportunities already built in.
 If you live near a sprawling county park, odds are your dog will enjoy calmer — and more frequent — morning walks than if you have to traverse several city blocks to find a patch of grass large enough for a game of fetch or tug.

 Is there room for your dog to have a safe space?

-For most dogs, this is a pretty small (I’m not above asking you to see what I did there) consideration.
-“The size of your home is not as important as what goes on within and outside of it,” notes Bonarrigo.
+“The size of your home is not as important as what goes on within and outside of it,” Bonarrigo says.
 She speaks from experience.
-Muddy Paws Rescue adopted out more than 1,000 dogsopens in new tab — and registered nearly 4,000 new adopters — in a huge variety of living situations last year.
+Muddy Paws Rescue adopted out more than 1,000 dogsopens in new tab — and registered nearly 4,000 new adopters — into a huge variety of living situations last year.

 Can you find veterinary care nearby?

-Although McLean says it’s usually easier to avoid potential behavioral problems in a house — “you don't have the logistics of taking dogs down flights of stairs, you have easy chances to explore, and if there is tension between resident dogs, you have more space to separate them” — she doesn’t sleep on the unique opportunities of city living.
+McLean says it’s usually easier to avoid potential behavioral problems in a house — “you don’t have the logistics of taking dogs down flights of stairs, you have easy chances to explore, and if there is tension between resident dogs, you have more space to separate them.”
+But she also doesn’t sleep on the unique opportunities of city living.
 Pet parents just have to see them that way: as opportunities.

 “Suburbia can be isolating,” McLean says.
 “It’s easy to trap yourself in a small social circle and avoid exposing your dog to novel people and experiences.
 But as a city dweller, you have to seek out shared spaces for training and fulfillment.
 Because of this, you also have to get used to advocating for your dog’s needs.”